A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 Employees are still entitled to a privacy notice.
 Additionally, employees are entitled to commence a private right of action if affected by a data breach caused by negligence by the employer to maintain reasonable safeguards.

-The CCPA does not apply to medical information covered by the Confidentiality of Medical Information Act (CMIA) or protected health information under Health Insurance Portability and Accountability Act (HIPAA) and Health Information Technology for Economic and Clinical Health (HITECH) Act of 2009.
+The CCPA does not apply to medical information covered by the Confidentiality of Medical Information Act (CMIA) or protected health information under the Health Insurance Portability and Accountability Act (HIPAA) and Health Information Technology for Economic and Clinical Health (HITECH) Act of 2009.

 The above guide has been a legalese-free, step-by-step guide for data privacy officers, business owners, and project managers to kick off their journey towards CCPA compliance.
-We hope you can use the above list to kick off the workstreams you need to understand what personal data you collect and process, so that you can better exercise the rights of your customers and better safeguard valuable data.